FranBarInstance/neutralts-docs/examples/python/helloworld/README.md

 Neutral TS Hello World package example
 ======================================

-Command line Hello World package example, see: [Neutral TS Docs](https://github.com/FranBarInstance/neutralts-docs/)
+Command line Hello World package example.

 Navigate to the examples/python directory and then: